hmchen47/DataScience/Stats/ProbStatsPython/12-RegPCA.md

 + Training error and test error<br/>
   partitioning the data, at random, into two sets
-  + training set: polynomial choosen to minimize training error
+  + training set: polynomial chosen to minimize training error
-  + test set: used to measure hte error
+  + test set: used to measure the error

-+ Overfitting abd test error
++ Overfitting and test error
   + increasing the degree of the polynomial
     + training error keep decreasing
     + test error decreasing up to some degree and then increasing
-  + overfitting: the incresing portion
+  + overfitting: the increasing portion

 + Example: polynomial fitting
   + the minimum of test RMS occurs for $d=1$